LoginRadius/docs/content/guide/block-disposable-email/index.md

 ## LoginRadius Configuration

-1. Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account, select your app, then from the left navigation panel, click the **Security** section and then navigate to the **Block Disposable Email** section.
+1. Log in to your <a href="https://dashboard.loginradius.com/dashboard" target="_blank">LoginRadius Dashboard]</a> account, select your app, then from the left navigation panel, click the **Security** section and then navigate to the **Block Disposable Email** section.

 2. Toggle the **Block Disposable Email** option.
    ![Block Disposable](block-disposable.png "image_tooltip")